BlesstheGM/CalendarSite/README.md

 - Automatically generate RSVP links for events.
 - Guests can respond via the RSVP page.
 - Sends confirmation emails and stores a local HTML copy of the RSVP confirmation.
+- Include an interesting random fact and positive custom quote powered by OpenAI API.

 It’s built with **FastAPI** (Python) for the backend, **JavaScript** for dynamic frontend behavior, and **SQLite** as the database.